 Democracy is snuffed out.
 As the German socialist Karl Liebknecht said during the First World War: “The main enemy is at home.”
 We will destroy the engines of endless war and shut down the war profiteers or we will become the next victims; indeed many in our marginal communities already are its victims.

 You cannot be a socialist and an imperialist.
-You cannot, as Bernie Sanders has done, support the Obama administration’s wars in Afghanistan, Iraq, Libya, Pakistan, Somalia and Yemen and be a socialist.
-You cannot, as Sanders has done, vote for every military appropriations bill, including every bill and resolution that empowers and sanctions Israel to carry out its slow-motion genocide of the Palestinian people, and be a socialist.
-And you cannot laud, as Sanders has done, military contractors because they bring jobs to your state.
+You cannot, as Bernie Sanders has 'e, support the Obama administration’s wars in Afghanistan, Iraq, Libya, Pakistan, Somalia and Yemen and be a socialist.
+You cannot, as Sanders has 'e, vote for every military appropriations bill, including every bill and resolution that empowers and sanctions Israel to carry out its slow-motion genocide of the Palestinian people, and be a socialist.
+And you cannot laud, as Sanders has 'e, military contractors because they bring jobs to your state.
 Sanders may have the rhetoric of inequality down, but he is a full-fledged member of the Democratic Caucus, which kneels before the war industry and their lobbyists.
 And no genuine grass-roots movement will ever be born within the bowels of the Democratic Party establishment, which is currently attempting to shut down Sanders to make sure its anointed candidate is the nominee.
 No elected official dares to challenge any weapons system, no matter how costly or redundant.
 And Sanders, who votes with the Democrats 98 percent of the time, steers clear of confronting the master of war.

 There is a reason no establishment politician, including Sanders, dares say a word against the war industry.
 If you do, you end up like Ralph Nader, tossed into the political wilderness.
 Nader was not afraid to speak this truth.
 And it is in the wilderness, I am afraid, that real socialists must for the moment reside.
 Socialists understand that if we do not dismantle the war industry, nothing, absolutely nothing, will change; indeed, things will only get worse.